The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Deep Learning Autoencoders

 \subsection{Proposed Autoencoder Model}

-For the analysis of the proposed method, an eight-layer, fully connected (Dense), autoencoder is proposed, as Fig.~\ref{fig:autoencoder_the_model} shows, where the encoder compresses the configurations into a single latent dimension.
-Through experimentation, we determine that the best model to detect the transition consists of the encoder with the input layer, first, second and third hidden layers having 625, 256, 64 and 1 neurons, respectively.
-The activation function used is relu, as shown in Eq.~\ref{eq:activation_relu}, for all layers except the third hidden layer, where tanh was used, as shown in Eq.~\ref{eq:activation_tanh}.
+For the analysis of the proposed method, an eight-layer, fully connected (Dense), autoencoder is proposed, as Fig.~\ref{fig:autoencoder_basic_structure} shows, where the encoder compresses the configurations into a single latent { variable}.
+Through experimentation, we determine that the best model to detect the transition consists of the encoder with the input layer, first, second and third hidden layers having 625, 256, 64 and 1 neurons, respectively. { The input layer has size equal to $L \times L$ and, thus, it changes as we alter the lattice size}.
+The activation function used is ReLu (rectified linear unit), as shown in Eq.~\ref{eq:activation_relu}, for all layers except the third hidden layer, where tanh was used, as shown in Eq.~\ref{eq:activation_tanh}.
 For the decoder, the first, second and third hidden layers use 64, 256, and 625 neurons, respectively.
-For the output layers, the number of neurons is set to be equal to the number of values in the configuration under investigation.
-The activation function used is relu, as given in Eq.~\ref{eq:activation_relu}, for all hidden layers, and for the output layer, tanh is used, as per Eq.~\ref{eq:activation_tanh}.
+For the output layers, the number of neurons is set to be equal to the number of lattice points in the configuration under investigation.
+The activation function used is ReLu, as given in Eq.~\ref{eq:activation_relu}, for all hidden layers, and for the output layer, tanh is used, as per Eq.~\ref{eq:activation_tanh}.

-For the proposed autoencoder model we use the so-called dropout realization technique~\cite{hinton2012improving}.
-The dropout regularization technique refers to dropping out neurons from each layer, randomly, when training.
-Dropout is successfully used for reducing over-fitting in neural networks by preventing complex co-adaptations on training data.
-For the training of the proposed autoencoder model the data are split into training (66.66\dots\%) and testing (33.33\dots\%) sets, and the training is performed for 2000 iterations.
+For the proposed autoencoder model, we use the so-called dropout realization technique~\cite{hinton2012improving}, on 30\% of the neurons at each layer.
+The dropout regularization technique refers to temporarily deactivating neurons from each layer, randomly, when training.
+It was successful at reducing over-fitting in our case.
+For the training of the proposed autoencoder model, the data are split into training (66.66\dots\%) and testing (33.33\dots\%) sets and the training is performed for 2000 iterations.
+For training, the starting learning rate was set to 0.001 and was reduced by 20\%, when learning stagnates for 30 epochs, with minimum learning rate 0.000001.
 The implementation was performed using Keras \cite{chollet2015keras} and Tensorflow \cite{abadi2016tensorflow}.